tc3-project/tc3-database-sqlite3/README.md

 Because of that this database design purposely does not include any associative tables.
 In case you need an associative table for more advanced application work, mapping customers to products they have bought produces a good example.
-The code to create the table and populate may be found in the *tc3-sample-data.db* file.
+The code to create the table and populate may be found in the *tc3-sqlite3-sample-data.sql* file.

 ## Project Setup

-Start with a copy of the tc3-core.db file or tc3-sample-data.db file in your application.
+Start with a copy of the *tc3-sqlite3-core.db* file or *tc3-sqlite3-sample-data.db* file in your application, feel free to change the name.
 Or, use the schema and sample SQL files to populate a database at runtime, e.g. in a Spring boot test environment.

-I recommend using SQLiteStudio ([https://sqlitestudio.pl](https://sqlitestudio.pl)) to explore the database.
-And, there are plenty of other products out there, including SQLite from [https://sqlite.org](https://sqlite.org) itself, for you to choose from.

 ## Related Projects